Come face-to-face with Tasmania’s incredible wild native animals

-Meet our residents
+Meet our friendly resident wildlife

-Come face-to-face with our resident Tasmanian devils in four unique habitat areas, and have a nose-to-nose encounter with a devil in our innovative Devil Den.
+Come face-to-face with our Tasmanian devils in four unique habitat areas, and have a nose-to-nose encounter with a devil in our innovative Devil Den.
 See brushtail possums, hand feed our gentle wallabies, kangaroos and pademelons as you wander over two kilometres of nature trails, using our self-guided map and bird and animal checklists.

-Our birds are special too.
-We have identified nearly 100 species (about 10 per cent of Australia’s bird species) on the property.
-Use our bird checklist to identify tiny scarlet robins and blue wrens, majestic wedge-tailed eagles, beautiful fire-tail finches and threatened species like swift parrots and rare honeyeaters.
-Our trails will lead you to the Norfolk Bay Waterfront viewing platform, where you can use binoculars to spot wild water birds, including sea eagles, pelicans and egrets, terns, black swans and gulls.
+Our bird checklist will help you identify tiny scarlet robins and blue wrens, sea eagles, beautiful fire-tail finches and endemic honeyeaters while at our Norfolk Bay Waterfront viewing platform we provide binoculars to spot wild water birds, including sea eagles, pelicans and egrets, terns, black swans and gulls.

 A fern-lined stream runs through the Unzoo that is home to Tasmanian native fish called galaxias, freshwater lobsters (also known as yabbies) and wild eels.